openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

 #### ![Header Picture](http://saigkill.homelinux.net/images/OpenSUSE-Edu.png)Education Team

+â€œ

           [Lars Vogdt: Education at OSC](http://lizards.opensuse.org/2011/09/18/education-at-osc/)

-Even if the [last news](https://news.opensuse.org/2011/08/15/opensuse-edu-li-f-e-11-4-update-release-announcement/) from the Education project is just one month old, many people asked
+Even if the [last news](http://news.opensuse.org/2011/08/15/opensuse-edu-li-f-e-11-4-update-release-announcement/) from the Education project is just one month old, many people asked
           me during the openSUSE Conference why the Education project itself is currently so quiet.

-Well, the problem is, that our Education team is currently more a team of technical
+Well, the â€œproblemâ€ is, that our Education team is currently more a team of technical
-          specialists and many work is done behind the scenes without communication to the outside.
+          specialists and many work is done behind the scenes without communication to â€œthe outsideâ€.
 So even if you did not hear from us for some weeks, we are still alive and coding! (...)

-
+â€

 #### ![Header Picture](http://saigkill.homelinux.net/images/GNOME-foot.jpg)GNOME Team

+â€œ

           [Nelson Marques: More submissions in GNOME:Ayatana](http://www.marques.so/2011/09/more-submissions-in-gnomeayatana/)